Program: Sociology (BA)

 Used professional judgment (no rubric or scoring guide used)

 Used qualitative methods on interview, focus group, open-ended response data

 External organization/person analyzed data (e.g., external organization administered and scored the nursing licensing exam)

 11) For the assessment question(s) and/or assessment goal(s) stated in Question #6:

 Based on our assessment this year, we learned the following:

-1. Regarding verbal communication, we found that there was a fairly even distribution of students’ verbal clarity and effectiveness across the range of exemplary, accomplished, and acceptable categories.
-A clear majority (83%) of students were at or above acceptable levels of verbal skills.
-Specifically, instructors rated 34% of students as having verbal skills at the exemplary level, 27% at the accomplished level, 22% at the acceptable level, and 17% at the below acceptable level.
+2) In the following, please note that the percentages reported below are based on category midpoints and not on actual numbers.
+Regarding verbal communication, we found that there was a fairly even distribution of students’ verbal clarity and effectiveness across the range of exemplary, accomplished, and acceptable categories.
+A clear majority (91.5%) of students were at or above acceptable levels of verbal skills.
+Specifically, an average of 36% of students achieved verbal skills at the exemplary level, 28% at the accomplished level, 25% at the acceptable level, and 8.5% at the below acceptable level.